 Subsequent to September 30, 2019, the Hospital signed a letter of intent to explore entering into a lease agreement with Delta Regional Medical Center to lease the Hospital for a term of 15 years, with an option to review for an additional 5 years.
-The Hospitals are currently completing due diligence and, if entered into, would expect to complete the lease agreement during the 2020 fiscal year.
+The Hospitals have completed due diligence and continue to work through terms of the lease agreement.